ssdbhub/ssdbhub.github.io/Readme.md

 SSDB ssdb = new SSDB(host, Integer.parseInt(port));
 ```

->warning
->SSDBHub enforces authentication on SSDB instance.
+SSDBHub enforces authentication on SSDB instance.
 After the client is
->created, it should be authenticated with the password which is
+created, it should be authenticated with the password which is
 returned in SSDB_PASSWORD configuration variable.

 ```java